 Participants must be enrolled in a public, private or parochial high school program that includes 9th, 10th, 11th or 12th grade, and must live in the United States.

 The jury is made up of faculty members at the Cleveland Institute of Art.
-Each juror will be responsible for judging one of the four main categories that include Visual Arts, Design, Integrated Media, and Craft.
+Each juror will be responsible for judging one of the four main categories that include Visual Arts, Design, Digital Arts, and Craft.
 Once the four category winners have been determined, the jurors will then review their work again, and vote on a ‘Best in Show’ winner.

 Judging will be blind, so the jurors will not know the identities of the people who have entered the work.

-The top prize for this competition is called ‘Best in Show’.
-That prize includes $2,500 in cash.
-To qualify for ‘Best in Show’, a participant must first win one of four categories that include Visual Arts, Integrated Media, Design and Craft.
+The top award in this competition is called ‘Best in Show,' and it includes a $2,500 cash prize.
+To qualify for ‘Best in Show,' a participant must first win one of the four ‘Best in Category’ awards.
+The four categories include Visual Arts, Design, Digital Arts, and Craft.

-Also included as a prize when winning ‘Best in Category’ is an annual $10,000 scholarship at the Cleveland Institute of Art (CIA), which over four years totals $40,000!
-The $10,000 Scholarships will be renewed annually for up to 4 years of undergraduate study at CIA as long as the recipient maintains a 3.0 cumulative GPA and remains enrolled full-time.
+Also included as a prize when winning ‘Best in Category’ is an annual $10,000 scholarship at the Cleveland Institute of Art, which over four years totals $40,000.
+The $10,000 scholarships will be renewed annually for up to four years of undergraduate study at CIA as long as the recipient maintains a 3.0 cumulative GPA and remains enrolled full-time.

-When students submit projects that have been collaborative, the cash award is divided between the participants per instruction from the ‘lead participant.’
+If a collaborative project wins an award with a cash prize, that award will be divided between the participants per instruction from the ‘lead participant.’
 In regards to the annual $10,000 CIA scholarship, up to five students per ‘collaboration’ are eligible to win the $10,000 scholarship at one time.
 Collaborations beyond more than five students will require a review process on a case-by-case basis to see if CIA can issue additional scholarships.